 I don’t know why God allows the circumstances He does or why certain events happen the way they do, but I know this: there is only One who can give us the resilience and resolve to get through life’s injustices and trials and have the courage to continue on.

 In a past sermon, Rick Warren stresses this: When we want to give up, we need to tell it to God.
 We need to get all those bad emotions out.
 We need to tell Him we’re angry.
 That we’re hurt.
 That we want to die even.
 He’s OK with our tough emotions.
 He listens, and He offers comfort and hope in the midst of our difficulty.

 And Warren recommends something else.
 There are some questions we just need to put in what he calls the “Why God?
 File.”
 There are some questions we will never know the answers to.
 Why is this happening to me?
 Why did I have to be the one to go through this?

 Because there are some questions that will eat us alive if we keep asking them.
-I don’t think it’s wrong to ask God “Why?” — but if we are asking and asking, and He hasn’t answered, maybe it’s time to file that why away.
-Maybe we won’t know this side of eternity.
+It’s not wrong to ask God “Why?” — but if we are asking and asking, and He hasn’t answered, maybe it’s time to file that why away.
+Instead of asking why, we can ask what?
+What God would you have me do here?
+Maybe we won’t know why this side of eternity.

-Hagar decides to file her why questions away.
+Hagar decides to file her why questions away and instead embraces the what answer that God gives her.
 She accepts her situation, however unfair, and puts her trust in God, saying, “You are the God who sees me, I have now seen the One who sees me.”
 She trusts His judgment and goes back to her mistress.
 Trusts even though her situation didn’t go the way she hoped.
 Trusts because not only is He the God who sees and hears — He is the God who knows.

 What situation are you struggling with today?
 Have you brought it to God?
 There is no situation that is too far out of God’s reach.
 The same God who showed up to Hagar in the desert is available to you today.
 Share with us in the comments!